iszczesniak/cpp/containers/index.md

 ## A random-access iterator

-A pointer is a random-access iterator.
+A random-access iterator allows for increasing or decreasing the value by any number, as we've done in the example above with the deque.
+For example, the iterators of the deque and the vector are random-access iterators.
+A pointer is a random-access iterator too.

 ## Reverse iterators